shuvosb17/Random-Notes/Statistics/Final/Regression Analysis.md

 # 🌟 **REGRESSION ANALYSIS — Real-Life, Easy, Wide Explanation**

-Regression is basically about understanding:

 > **“How does one thing change when another thing changes?”**
 > and
 > **“Can we predict the future using past patterns?”**

-Let’s break everything down with *real human examples*.

 ---